-President Joyce Banda was elected Malawi’s first female president and Africa’s second in 2012-2014.
+President Joyce Banda was elected Malawi’s first female president and Africa’s second from 2012 to 2014.

 Joyce Banda was born in 1950 in Malawi.
 She obtained a bachelor’s degree from Atlantic International University, an online university based in the United States.
-Before focusing on politics, Joyce Banda founded and directed various businesses and organizations, including a garment-manufacturing business, a bakery, the National Association of Business Women of Malawi, and the Joyce Banda Foundation, an organization dedicated to rural development and improving the lives of women and children
+Before focusing on politics, Joyce Banda founded and directed various businesses and organizations, including a garment-manufacturing business, a bakery, the National Association of Business Women of Malawi, the Young Women Leaders Network, the Hunger Project, and the Joyce Banda Foundation, an organization dedicated to rural development and improving the lives of women and children.

 Before her presidency in 2012, she served as Minister of Gender, Child Welfare, and community services (2004-2006), Foreign Minister (2006-2009), and the first female Vice President of the Republic of Malawi (2009-2012).
 As Minister of Gender and Child Welfare, she led the enactment of the Prevention of Domestic Violence Bill.